Everything PR News

 8. Choose partnership over competition.
 The companies that emerged strongest from the COVID cycle were the ones that operated as collaborators inside the crisis — shared resources, joint communications, coalition postures.
 The principle holds in every multi-stakeholder crisis since.

 9. Prepare external communication for multiple audiences.
-Press, customers, employees, regulators, investors, partners, and the AI engines all consume different framings of the same crisis.
-The 2026 communications plan addresses each layer explicitly.
+Press, customers, employees, regulators, investors, and partners all consume different framings of the same crisis.
+The modern communications plan addresses each layer explicitly.

 10. Contribute to community.
 Companies that demonstrate substantive engagement with the broader stakeholder environment during crisis build durable reputational capital that compounds for years afterward.
 The principle holds across every category.